 - Refugees publicly lamented the country’s limited economic opportunity.

-- According to most recent statistics, Uruguay accepted 117 immigrants up to September 2015.
+- According to the most recent statistics, Uruguay accepted 117 immigrants up to September 2015.

 - Refugees now appeal to other countries and even to the United Nations to help them leave the country.